st4ck/BBFlow/README.md

 **ff_node** is the basic block entity composed by a set of input and output channels (LinkedBlockingQueue<T>) and a computation code (runJob())

-**ff_comb** combine two nodes in one using pipeline.
+**ff_comb** combine two nodes in one using pipeline 1 to 1.
 Equivalent to create a ff_pipeline and add the two blocks.
 Channel between blocks is NONBLOCKING and UNBOUNDED.

 ### Parallel Building Blocks

 **ff_farm** this block is the implementation of the Farm model: Emitter, N Workers and a Collector.
-All computation code is customizable extending the classes, but normally only the worker needed
+All computation code is customizable extending the classes, but normally only the worker needed.
+Emitter and collector can be removed and replaced. ff_farm can be instantiated blank and everything can be added manually exploiting, anyway, the emitter & collector strategies.

 **ff_pipeline** this block is the abstraction of a Pipeline allowing to interconnect blocks easily in pipeline manner.
 Contains a set of blocks<T> (any building blocks) connected each other.
 Blocks can be connected in 1to1, 1xN, Nx1, NtoN, NxM manner.
 Multichannel (in or out) connection requires ff_farm on the connection side (even if inside a ff_pipeline or all2all).

 **ff_all2all** block that combine multiple ff_farm together in different ways.
 See combine_farm function.
+In few combinations, it's equal to ff_pipeline.

 ### Queues / Channels
 **ff_queue** the default class of the queues (channels).
 Channels are 1-1 between nodes of type SPSC and FIFO